philcowans/fcli/README.md

 Kick off the workflow using the default entry point:

 ```
-python -m fcli
+python -m fcli-client
 ```

 You'll be asked to authenticate via an OAuth 2.0 code.
 This step will also post the content of any files in `{$HOME}/.fcli/outbox`.

-There are a few command line options you'll find if you look at the code, but they're obsolete.
+There are a few command line options you'll find if you look at the code but they're obsolete.